Dog TV Show

-Calm, good natured, courageous, determined, attacking only when needed, excellent guardian, loyal master, loves children and keeps them instinctively.
+Sarplaninac dog short description: calm, good natured, courageous, determined, attacking only when needed, excellent guardian, loyal master, loves children and keeps them instinctively.

 Puppies - Preventing Food Aggression

 If her litter was large, she may have had a great deal of competition either for a teat on the mother dog or for food in a bowl as she was weaned onto dog food.

 Sit quietly by your dog in a chair, holding her leash.
 This gives not only direction to your puppy, but also enhances her ability to adapt to someone being near to her food bowl.